|Mid-February to late May

-Art and Culture in Modern Cuba (Art History, Art – 4 credits):
+IS 282: Art and Culture in Modern Cuba (4 credits)

 This course will review the major trends and movements in Cuban music, film, dance, and plastic arts in the twentieth century.
 The course will not only teach students how to appreciate these cultural expressions, but it will situate these movements within the context of the evolving Cuban society.